mozilla/skylight/CONTRIBUTING.md

 ## Enabling Looker Locally

 Local development by default has Looker disabled, via the `IS_LOOKER_ENABLED` env var.
-It’s possible to enable Looker locally (if desired) for testing, by setting `IS_LOOKER_ENABLED` to true && setting the correct Looker SDK credentials in `.env.local`.
+It’s possible to enable it locally for testing, by setting `IS_LOOKER_ENABLED` to true && setting the correct Looker SDK credentials in `.env.local` (see `.env.sample` for the variables).

 Ask in #data-help on Slack to get Looker API credentials for your own Looker account to use in development.